hashicorp/terraform-provider-aws/website/docs/r/vpclattice_listener.html.markdown

 ## Import

-VPC Lattice Listener can be imported by using the `listener_id` of the listener and the `id` of the VPC Lattice service combined with a `/` character, e.g.:
+Import VPC Lattice Listener using the `listener_id` of the listener and the `id` of the VPC Lattice service combined with a `/` character.
+For example:

 ```
 $ terraform import aws_vpclattice_listener.example svc-1a2b3c4d/listener-987654321